-Causes And Treatment Of Lower Left Back Pain
+Causes Of Lower Left Back Pain

 1. Muscle Strain

-Muscle strains are also common in certain jobs that require constant or continuous use of the lower back muscles such as construction workers, long-haul drivers, jobs that require long hours of standing.
+The nature of this pain is usually a dull ache.
+Muscle strains are also common in certain jobs that require constant or continuous use of the lower back muscles such as construction workers, long-haul drivers, jobs that require long hours of standing or sitting.

 An improper posture where you favor one side over the other may also cause left-sided low back pain.
 Persons with scoliosis, where the curvature of the spine is not well aligned, may cause back pain on the left side.

 Shingles is an infection of the nerves that expresses itself on the skin.

 If the nerve affected is in the left lower back region, then you may experience pain in varying degrees of severity in that section even before the rash appears.
 Generally, there is also a feeling of unwellness like you are coming down with the flu.